-Personal skills ar nd learning styles Learning styles Linguistic, interpersonal, and logical.
+Personal skills and learning styles Learning styles Linguistic, interpersonal, and logical.
 Attributes You enjoy working with a partner in speaking tasks in class, are organised in your learning and work well at memorising words and phrases.
 Interests You recognise the importance of being able to communicate in another language, perhaps on holidays and visits to other countries.
-You feel a language may be useful in the future for your private and/or working life.
+You feel a language may be useful in the future for your private

-• ca

-· A-Level German
+• A-Level German

-☐ The study of any language builds skills that can be applied in many contexts
+The study of any language builds skills that can be applied in many contexts